 Now comes the fun part where you actually get to build your terrible solution.
-Make sure you have a selection of prototyping supplies available (markers, paper, taps, playdoh, pipe cleaners, etc.) for each group.
+Make sure you have a selection of prototyping supplies available (markers, paper, tape, playdoh, pipe cleaners, etc.) for each group.
 If the solution is a product, each team should build a model.
 If the solution is a service, the group should roleplay and act it out.
 Many times ideas will contain aspects of both physical objects and human interactions.

-Step 6: Share and perform
+Step 6: Share and Perform

 Once prototyping is complete, each group should demonstrate and/or perform their terrible solution for the rest of the participants.
 The groups should call out key features and take on different user or employee roles.

-Step 7: Flip the idea
+Step 7: Flip the Idea

 This step is the most important part in turning a fun activity into something actionable.
 Each group must take a bad idea and turn it into a good one.
 The groups can flip their own idea, or swap with another group.
 In flipping an idea, you don’t want to just take away the pain, you want to turn the concept into something new and unexpected.
 Boil the bad idea down to its essence.
 What about it was terrible?
 Why?
 What feelings or emotions does it evoke?
 How did it cause confusion or distress?
 Use this raw material to build something better.